MarkSeliter/MarkSeliter/README.md

 - Hi, I’m @MarkSeliter :)
 - I'm an aspiring ethical hacker
-- Just trying to make the dream a reality
+- Making my dream a reality, one CTF, lab, project at a time.

 <!---